vonhraban/docs-1/pages/api.md

 ---

-Use the API gateway [pattern](http://microservices.io/patterns/apigateway.html) to provide a single entry point for your services.
-The micro api serves HTTP and dynamically routes to the appropriate backend using service discovery.
+Use the API gateway [pattern](http://microservices.io/patterns/apigateway.html) to provide a single public entry point for your services.
+The micro api serves HTTP and dynamically routes using service discovery.

 <p align="center">
   <img src="images/api.png" />